 Our International Business degrees are accredited by the Institute of Export and International Trade, which allows you to acquire an exporting qualification after your studies and strengthens your job prospects.

-Your first year will give you a firm grounding in key areas of international business and marketing through compulsory modules.
+Year 1 gives you a firm grounding in international business and puts this into the context of entrepreneurship, organisational behaviour and economics.
 At the same time, you’ll learn the basic principles and concepts in marketing and how they are applied in different sectors and situations.
-Optional international business modules allow you to explore topics such as global entrepreneurship, sports analytics and effective decision making.
-You’ll also have the opportunity to broaden your knowledge by selecting discovery modules.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.